LaunchCodeEducation/lchs/src/chapters/databases-part2/home-page.rst

 #.
 Main menu will be simple for now.
 Can add more features and instructions
    later.
 Key coding tip: Get the bare-bones game working first, then worry about the bells and whistles.
+#.
+Note style.css.
+Won't make specific changes in the notes or videos, but
+   students can update the CSS rules anytime they want!

 Video tutorial...